 Healthcare Directives A healthcare directive, sometimes called a living will, directive to physicians, or advance directive, is a document that allows you to provide your wishes for end-of-life medical care, in case you become unable to communicate your decisions.
 This is a strongly suggested part of an estate plan.
 Our estate planning attorneys can discuss this with you in detail, allowing for your decisions to be made now, before the need is necessary.

 Durable Powers of Attorney A Durable Power of Attorney is a document that gives the named representative authority to perform certain specified acts on behalf of you even if you become disabled or legally incapacitated.
 A Durable Power of Attorney has no power after death.
 This is usually part of a person’s estate plan to allow a representative to make important decisions and perform important tasks for you if you are unable to.
 Now is the time to discuss this type of legal instrument with an experienced estate planning attorney.

 Estate planning is something for everyone to consider, no matter what their time of life or financial situation.
-At O’Keeffe O’Brien Lyson Foss, we have an experienced legal team who will help you by discussing the many options, considerations and protections available to you, your family, business partners, and others.
+At O’Keeffe O’Brien Lyson Attorneys, we have an experienced legal team who will help you by discussing the many options, considerations and protections available to you, your family, business partners, and others.
 Developing a well thought out estate plan will provide you with true peace of mind, knowing your wishes will be carried out in your future no matter your physical or mental situation, and, of course, upon death.
-To discuss an estate plan, contact experienced real estate attorney Steve Welle at O’Keeffe O’Brien Lyson Foss today at 701-235-8000 or 877-235-8002.
+To discuss an estate plan, contact experienced real estate attorney Steve Welle at O’Keeffe O’Brien Lyson Attorneys today at 701-235-8000 or 877-235-8002.